 In order to stand out from the competition, you can’t go wrong by delivering a personalized, meaningful customer experience — one that makes your customers feel like no matter what, you’ve got them.

-The five-step CRM process is a strategy for delivering this experience throughout every stage in the customer journey.
+The five-step CRM strategy for delivering this experience throughout every stage in the customer journey.
 And with all of the customer data you need, a CRM tool makes it possible to execute that process.
+You can even try a free CRM to see just how impactful it can be.